azonvelocity/azonvelocity/README.md

-# AzonVelocity
+# AzonVelocity v2
-A sales velocity estimator tool for Amazon sellers.
+With homepage, registration, and category-based visual feedback.